Safety Precautions when using Hot Tubs

 4. LIMIT ALCOHOL AND DRUGS

 As previously discussed, it is imperative to ensure adequate hydration by consuming ample amounts of water during your hot tub session.
 But if you do choose to indulge in a few alcoholic beverages it’s also important to know how much is too much!
-Consuming beverages while in the hot tub can actually accelerate dehydration, heightening the risk of fainting.
+Consuming beverages while in the hot tub can accelerate dehydration, heightening the risk of fainting.
 Also, mixing alcohol with hot tub chemicals is dangerous and shouldn’t be done.

 5. NO ELECTROCUTION ALLOWED